Đánh giá PrivateVPN: Tóm tắt nhanh của chuyên gia

 There are free VPNs out there, but I don’t recommend using one.
 They usually lack essential security features, have slow speeds, and set a limit on your bandwidth.
-Instead, I recommend purchasing an inexpensive VPN like PrivateVPN that includes high-security features, unblocks geo-restricted content, and maintains fast speed.
+Instead, I recommend purchasing an inexpensive VPN like PrivateVPN that includes high-security features, works with major streaming platforms, and maintains fast speed.

 Does PrivateVPN work with Netflix?

-Yes, PrivateVPN is able to unblock most Netflix libraries.
-It’s also a good choice for unblocking other streaming services, like Hulu, Disney+, etc.
+Yes, PrivateVPN is able to access Netflix.
+It’s also a good choice for watching other streaming services, like Hulu, Disney+, etc.

-During my tests, PrivateVPN unblocked Netflix US, UK, Canada, Japan, and more.
-Because of PrivateVPN’s good speeds, I was able to watch Netflix in HD and 4K — and I only experienced minor buffering on distant servers.
+Because of PrivateVPN’s good speeds, I was able to watch Netflix in HD and 4K during all of my tests — and I only experienced minor buffering on distant servers.

 Is PrivateVPN safe?

 Yes, PrivateVPN offers a lot of great security features.
 It protects your data with 256-bit AES encryption — the same cipher used by banks and militaries — and it has a transparent no-logs policy.
 PrivateVPN has a kill switch (only on Android and Windows) and good leak protection (I ran over 10 leak tests, and I never had any leaks).